tizfa/sparkboost/README.md

 if the labels are 0-based, the user can use the flag `-z` in the available commands.

 #### Software compilation to use command line tools
-If you are interested to use the command line tools available with the software, you need to download the latest release sources available from [here](https://github.com/tizfa/sparkboost/archive/master.zip) and the compile them.
+If you are interested to use the command line tools available with the software, you need to download the latest release sources available from [here](https://github.com/tizfa/sparkboost/archive/master.zip) and next compile them.
 To perform this task, you need [Maven](https://maven.apache.org/) and a Java 8 compiler installed on your machine.
 Download a copy of this software repository on your machine on a specific folder, go inside that folder and at the command prompt put the following commands:
 ```
 mvn clean
 mvn -P shading package